Pandinosaurus/mstrimas.github.io/_posts/2016-09-13-rstudio-cloud-1.md

 <img src="/img/rstudio-cloud/key-pair.png" style="display: block; margin: auto;" />

 Your browser will now download a file with a `.pem` extension.
-This is your private key and should be stored in a secure location. **Important: If you loose your private key you won't be able to access your EC2 instance; if someone else gets ahold of your private key they will be able to gain access to your instance.
+This is your private key and should be stored in a secure location. **Important: If you lose your private key you won't be able to access your EC2 instance; if someone else gets ahold of your private key they will be able to gain access to your instance.
 Be careful with it!**

 ## Launching the instance